Welfare economics: History

-Until 1951, the objective of welfare economics remained largely uncontested.
-Economists viewed welfare economics as the branch of the discipline concerned with delineating the actions a governing body should undertake.
-It was commonly accepted that the term "maximizing welfare" held a specific meaning rooted in the philosophical framework of utilitarianism.
-Within the profession, there was ongoing debate regarding whether utility was an ordinal or cardinal concept.
-This debate seemed to have been addressed by Abram Bergson's seminal paper in 1938, "A Reformulation of Certain Aspects of Welfare Economics."
-Bergson demonstrated that economic efficiency conditions could be precisely formulated without fully specifying the underlying social welfare function.
-By postulating W as W(UA, UB) and assuming W to be a positive function of each individual's utility, it was shown that maximum welfare occurred when allocative efficiency was achieved, and the marginal contribution to welfare of each individual was equalized.
-But this decision did not last long.
 In 1951, Kenneth Arrow tested whether rational collective selection rules could derive social welfare functions from individuals in preference to social states.
 He argued that rational law satisfies four conditions: partial universality, the Pareto principle, totalitarianism, and free will.
 Arrow concluded that there is no rational way to articulate individual preferences forms together resulting in a harmonious social status of the various social societies.

-Amartya Sen later emphasized the nature of the sequential gain approach, and Arrow's theory emphasized it.
+More recently, Amartya Sen later emphasized the nature of the sequential gain approach, and Arrow's theory emphasized it.
 Sen said collective action often arises in social decision-making, because Arrow's theory is delivered through the aggregate of individual preferences rather than the formation of government or income, especially those that exist because of neutrality, presented a challenge to reconcile conflicting interests in revenue sharing.
-The neutral results, avoiding special utility issues, restricted the social analyzes to structural utility issues.
+The neutral results, avoiding special utility issues, restricted the social analysis to structural utility issues.
 This restriction did not exclude important information about an individual’s social status or position needed to make an income allocation decision.
 Sen recommended expanding the scope of data used in welfare research and emphasized the need for explicit discussion of ethics and morality in welfare economics.

-Approaches
+Theoretical basis

 Cardinal utility

 The early Neoclassical approach was developed by Edgeworth, Sidgwick, Marshall, and Pigou.
 It assumes the following: